Backed by Cinema Talent and Broadcaster Financing, Basque TV Steps up Its Game

 That’s a far cry from the days when Spanish talent on both sides of the camera would have to either move to Madrid, Barcelona or leave the country to pursue a career.

-“Now, when local talent leaves to work somewhere else, instead of buying a one-way plane ticket, they buy round trip,” “Mirimar Murders'” creator and director Olmo Figueredo González-Quevedo points out.
+“Now, when local talent leaves to work somewhere else, instead of buying a one-way plane ticket, they buy round trip,” “Miramar Murders'” creator and director Olmo Figueredo González-Quevedo points out.

 Having survived and eventually thrived after Spain’s 2008 financial crisis with his Andalusian company La Claqueta, Figueredo argues that diversifying into series has become necessary, even more so in the wake of the COVID-19 pandemic.